ChrisL79/Kloudlogger-for-Android/README.md

 - QRZBook: [qrzbook.net](https://qrzbook.net)
 - Kloudlogger: [kloudlogger.com](https://kloudlogger.com)

-## License

-GPL-3.0

 ## FAQ

 **Q: Can I use this with Cloudlog?**
-A: Yes.
+A: Sure!
 Kloudlogger is Cloudlog compatible; my app works with both.

 **Q: Does the app work offline?**
-A: Partial.
+A: Partially.
 You can log QSOs offline — they're stored locally.
 Once you have internet, they'll sync to the server.
 DX cluster and QRZ lookup require internet.

 **Q: Can I edit a QSO after logging?**
 A: Yes.
 Open the **Logbook**, tap a QSO, and tap the edit pencil icon.